fernandodelrio/TvMazeApp/README.md

 $ make project
 ```

+## Swift Lint

+I set up Swift Lint in the project to validate I was following a set of good code practices.
+The setup of the swift lint rules are available in a **.swiftlint.yml** file.

 ## Unit and UI Tests

 With all the strategy I mentioned above, unit testing was an easy task.
 The **Core** framework exposes an **Dependency** class that can be used to resolve any protocol exposed there: **ShowProvider**,